USAA Bank mortgage review

 finder.com’s rating: 3.5 / 5.0

-USAA serves military members and their families with a diverse arsenal of mortgage options.
+USAA serves veterans, military members and their families with VA loans, VA jumbo loans and VA refinance loans.
+With nationwide availability and no origination fee, USAA can be a good option for eligible customers.
 But customer reviews have fallen in the last few years.

-The number one requirement to qualify for a loan with USAA is membership in the organization.
-In order join USAA, you must be:
+The number one requirement to qualify for a mortgage with USAA is membership in the organization.
+To join USAA, you must be:

-- Currently serving in the US Air Force, Army, Coast Guard, Marines, Navy, National Guard or Reserves.
+- Actively serving in the US Air Force, Army, Coast Guard, Marines, Navy, National Guard or Reserves.

-- Former military who have retired or separated from the US military with an honorable discharge.
+- Former military who has retired or separated from the US military with an honorable discharge.

 - Family, including widows, widowers and un-remarried former spouses of USAA members who had USAA auto or property insurance while married and individuals whose parents have or had USAA auto or property insurance.